Value-added tax (VAT)

 In addition to USP, employers are responsible for withholding personal income tax (PIT) and pension fund contributions from salaries and remitting them to the state budget.

 Enterprises (including PEs) using water in their production are subject to water-use tax.
-The tax rate is set by the Cabinet of Ministers and depends on the source of water consumption (i.e. surface or underground).
+The tax rate is set by Presidential Resolution and depends on the source of water consumption (i.e. surface or underground).
 Water-use tax is calculated based on the volume of the water consumed.
 Water-use tax is reported annually.

 Taxes of subsurface users